Chapter 8:

 She squeezed her bandage through the stuffy uniform covering her arm.

 “That’s enough, Adeus.”
-A voice cut straight through the arena’s murmurs.
+A voice cut the arena’s murmurs short.

 Below, Eralia tilted her head to meet the Warden’s stare.
-Mordhun let out a short, ugly laugh, but it didn’t even seem to faze her.
-How the hell can you be so calm?
+Mordhun let out a short, ugly laugh, but Eralia didn't even blink.
+How the hell can you be so calm!?

 Grand Master Vellen raised a single hand.
-The entire crowd, even their instructor, collectively inhaled as the whole arena fell silent.
-Laufa could hear nothing but her own heartbeat pounding away in her ears.
+The entire crowd, even their instructor, sucked in a breath as the whole arena fell silent.
+Laufa couldn’t hear anything but her own heartbeat pounding away in her ears.

-The instructor flinched as if Vellen had personally hit him.
-Pruatt’s head snapped towards him.
+The instructor flinched as if Vellen had slapped him personally.
 “Grand Master, you couldn’t possibly mean—“

 * * *

-As the crowd dispersed, Mordhun approached Laufa.
-The disciples who’d been staring at her hurried aside, scattering pebbles as he shoved through them.
-His normally spotless uniform was soiled from their fight, his hair still disheveled, too.
+The disciples who’d been gawking at her hurried aside, scattering pebbles as he shoved through them.
+His normally spotless uniform was smeared with dirt from their fight, his hair still disheveled, too.

-But the silence didn’t last long.
-As his angry footsteps faded away, she heard another, lighter pair approaching from behind.
+But her silence didn’t last long.
+As his angry footsteps faded, she heard another lighter pair approaching from behind.

 “Laufa.”

 “They already did.”
-Eralia said, stepping forward.
+Eralia stepped forward.
 “From the moment you stepped foot through those gates.
 Don’t you understand?
 You’re an anomaly—”

 “Stop calling me that!”
 Laufa shook her head violently.
 “Anomaly, Weapon, I’m not some sort of freak!”